 This show-stopping emerald and diamond necklace in 18k white gold is from the Secrète archives.
 It showcases emeralds in two shades and two shapes.

 The cut of an emerald is also something to consider.
 You may have heard the term “emerald cut” to refer to octagonal step-cuts in diamonds and other gemstones, but in fact, emeralds can be cut in any shape.
-Many colored gems like emeralds, sapphires, and rubies may be cut a little “deeper” for their carat weight (compared to diamonds) to help give the appearance of color-saturation; if you slice a stone too think, it will appear lighter, so giving an emerald a little more depth in the cut can increase the depth of color.
+Many colored gems like emeralds, sapphires, and rubies may be cut a little “deeper” for their carat weight (compared to diamonds) to help give the appearance of color-saturation; if you slice a stone too thin, it will appear lighter, so giving an emerald a little more depth in the cut can increase the depth of color.
 Emeralds also have natural fissures that a gem-cutter must know how to navigate when determining a shape for the finished stone.
 Furthermore, beryl is more brittle than sapphires, making it all the more important for an expert cutter to do the job.

 This amazingly flawless natural emerald was the centerpiece for a bold engagement ring we made at Secrète in our Bethesda workshop twenty years ago.
 Emeralds this clean are incredibly rare.